BazarganDev/Python-Clock/README.md

 ## About
 A simple program that shows the current date and time.

+The `clock-main.py` runs the program with console, but `Python_Clock.pyw` runs without console.

 ## Attention
 In the source code you will notice this piece of code:
 ```